Disabling SSL on the Front-End

 Disable Back-end SSL on Front-end Clients

-This is not recommended for production environments and WILL break,
+This is not recommended for production environments and might break,

 throwing an http mixed content error.